 As such, early prostate cancer is usually diagnosed following health screening, which usually involves blood tests.
 One of the blood tests can detect a protein called Prostate Specific Antigen (PSA) and this protein is produced by prostate cells.
 Both normal or cancerous prostate cells produce this protein.
 An abnormal result for PSA may or may not mean the presence of prostate cancer.
 There is an ongoing debate as to the merits of screening for prostate cancer and it is best to discuss this with the attending doctor first.

-Another way prostate cancer can be screened is by palpating the prostate.
-The prostate, which is found below the bladder and in front of the rectum, can be felt by a doctor inserting a finger into the anus / rectum.
+Another way prostate cancer can be screened is by palpating the prostate, can be felt by a doctor inserting a finger into the anus / rectum.
 The prostate may feel hard or nodular in cases of prostate cancer.
 Oftentimes, the prostate feels normal even in the presence of prostate cancer.

 Abnormal PSA or nodule in the prostate does not imply prostate cancer.
 A prostate biopsy is needed to confirm the diagnosis.
 Prostate biopsy involves retrieving some tissue from the prostate and it is a procedure that can be done in the clinic.
 Prostate tissue is retrieved from the rectum under ultrasound guidance.
 The tissue is then sent to the pathologist, a specialist who reviews tissues, for confirmation.